 Conclusion

 The Roth IRA distribution rules are best understood when focusing on the origin of the Roth IRA funds.
 The rules for Roth IRA distributions are different for Roth IRA contributions and conversions.
-In addition, when including the five-year and 59 1/2 age requirement for qualified distributions, determining the tax implications of a Roth IRA distributions can prove tricky even for seasoned tax attorneys.
+In addition, when including the five-year and 59 1/2 age requirement for qualified distributions, determining the tax implications of a Roth IRA distribution can prove tricky even for seasoned tax attorneys.
 Check out my book about Roth IRAs on Amazon!